Are Proofreading Courses Worth It?

 Although having a college degree or having been a grammar superstar in high school will behoove you, it won’t be enough.
 However, if you’ve studied copyediting in college, you probably already have the skills to be a successful proofreader.

-If you’d like to know how to assess an online course to ensure it meets your needs, feel free to check out my article “11 Things You Need to Look for in an Online Course.”
+If you’d like to know how to assess an online class to ensure it meets your needs, feel free to check out my article “11 Things You Need to Look for in an Online Course.”

 More to Proofreading Than Meets the Eye